Greek-apps-with-React-Native/code-lines-rn-project/README.md

 - load first 10 movies and then per scroll load extra 10 movies, unitll the end of the list.
 - Save the movies list in firebase and fetch it.
 - Add email and password validation.
+- Disable login/singup button while user has not filled in email and password.
 - Add icon to logout.
 - Add ability to send photos in chat.
 - Add number of users that participate in the chat room.